Hispanic & Latinx Heritage Month

-Discover Baker Library resources with a connection to Hispanic and Latinx culture and identity.
+Discover Baker Library resources with a connection to Hispanic & Latinx individuals and business.

 Contemporary Collections